HireDale/hiredale.github.io/why-hire-me.md

 ## **SPECIALIZATION IN HEALTHCARE**
 ---

 My empathic approach to technical writing comes from a deeply rooted place.
+I spent my college days studying for my Bachelor's Degree in Nursing.
+While nursing itself never appealed to me (I wanted to focus on writing and design), it instilled values that I still use to this day.

 ## **A HISTORY OF REMOTE WORK**